mklan/nx-archive-browser/README.md

 Browse and download roms on your Nintendo Switch

-> :warning: **This App does not provide any roms!
-Sources need to be added manually**
+> :exclamation: **NX-Rom-Market does not provide any download links for roms!
+The developers are not responsible for any possible user configuration**

 <img src="https://github.com/mklan/NX-Rom-Market/raw/main/inapp.gif" width="600" />